Treating Motion as Option to Reduce Motion Dependency in Unsupervised Video Object Segmentation: Experiments

-\textbf{Collaborative learning strategy.} We validate the effectiveness of our proposed collaborative network learning strategy by comparing model~\Romannum{1}, model~\Romannum{2}, model~\Romannum{3}, and model~\Romannum{4}.
-If only the video dataset is adopted for network training, as in model~\Romannum{1}, the performance is unsatisfactory due to the small number of training samples in the DAVIS 2016 training set.
-The large performance gap between the DAVIS 2016 validation set and other datasets shows that overfitting occurs.
-If only the image dataset is adopted, as in model~\Romannum{2}, the network achieves the worst performance as the motion stream is not trained during the network training.
-Nevertheless, it affords relatively-high performance on the DAVIS 2016 validation set, demonstrating the efficacy of optical flow maps in dense videos.
+\textbf{Collaborative learning strategy.} We validate the effectiveness of our proposed collaborative network learning strategy by comparing model~\Romannum{1}, model~\Romannum{2}, and model~\Romannum{3}.
+If only the VOS sampels are adopted for network training, as in model~\Romannum{1}, the performance is unsatisfactory due to the small number of training samples in the DAVIS 2016 training set.
+The low performance on all datasets shows that network overfitting occurs.
 To prevent the overfitting problem, existing two-stream methods, including COSNet~\cite{COSNet} and FSNet~\cite{FSNet}, pre-train the network on SOD datasets, such as MSRA10K~\cite{MSRA10K} and DUTS datasets, and then fine-tune it on the DAVIS 2016 training set.
-To simulate this protocol for a fair comparison, we first pre-train our network on the image dataset and then fine-tune it on the video dataset, as in model~\Romannum{3}.
-Although this method can relieve the overfitting problem to some extent, the low performance on the FBMS test set and YouTube-Objects dataset indicates that the network is still overly fitted to the DAVIS 2016 training set.
-In contrast, if our proposed collaborative network learning strategy is adopted, as in model~\Romannum{4}, the model does not suffer from the overfitting problem as both image and video samples are jointly used for network training.
-On all testing datasets, our strategy outperforms other training protocols, demonstrating the effectiveness of a collaborative learning strategy.
+To simulate this protocol for a fair comparison, we first pre-train our network on the SOD samples and then fine-tune it on the VOS samples, as in model~\Romannum{2}.
+Although this method can relieve the overfitting problem to some extent, the network is still overly fitted to the training set.
+In contrast, if our proposed collaborative network learning strategy is adopted, as in model~\Romannum{3}, the model does not suffer from the overfitting problem as both VOS and SOD samples are jointly used for network training.
+On all testing datasets, our approach outperforms other training protocols, demonstrating the effectiveness of a collaborative network learning strategy.